For not-for-profits

 5. Consider a brief training session - 30 minutes on what the policy means for daily work

+Want a governance framework tailored to your NFP rather than a generic template?
+Book a free AI governance clarity session.
+This template is suitable for Australian not-for-profit organisations across Sydney, Melbourne, Brisbane, Perth, Adelaide, Canberra, Hobart, and Darwin.
 Free Me Up AI has worked with not-for-profit organisations across Sydney, Melbourne, Brisbane, Perth, Adelaide, Canberra, Hobart, and Darwin to implement practical AI governance frameworks.